AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/understanding-smart-campaigns.md

 If Marketo is a powerful car, the smart campaign is truly the engine.
 It's simple to get started but can do almost anything you ask of it.

-The smart campaign has 3 main areas: The [Smart List](/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/understanding-smart-lists.md), [Flow](/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/add-a-flow-step-to-a-smart-campaign.md){target="_blank"} and [Schedule](/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/using-smart-campaigns/schedule-a-recurring-batch-campaign.md){target="_blank"} tabs.
+The smart campaign has 3 main areas: The [Smart List](/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/understanding-smart-lists.md){target="_blank"}, [Flow](/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/add-a-flow-step-to-a-smart-campaign.md){target="_blank"} and [Schedule](/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/using-smart-campaigns/schedule-a-recurring-batch-campaign.md){target="_blank"} tabs.

 ## Smart List {#smart-list}

-The smart list is how you define WHO you want to target with your smart campaign.
+The smart list is how you define _who_ you want to target with your smart campaign.
 It has filters and triggers.

 <table>
  <tbody>